-- F6-4(1) There is only one entry in OSRdyList[OS_CFG_PRIO_MAX-1], the idle task. - F6-4(2) The list points to OS_TCBs.
+- F6-4(2) The list points to OS_TCBs.
 Only relevant fields of the TCB are shown.
 The .PrevPtr and .NextPtr are used to form a doubly linked list of OS_TCBs associated to tasks at the same priority.
-For the idle task, these fields always point to NULL. - F6-4(3) Priority 0 is reserved to the ISR handler task when OS_CFG_ISR_DEFERRED_EN is set to 1 in OS CFG.H.
+For the idle task, these fields always point to NULL. - F6-4(3) Priority 0 is reserved to the ISR handler task when OS_CFG_ISR_DEFERRED_EN is set to 1 in OS_CFG.H.
 In this case, this is the only task that can run at priority 0.